Your financial privacy is our priority

 We want you to use our website with confidence, knowing that the information you submit to us is secure.
 The encryption strength varies depending on the browser you are using, however, most current browsers offer 128-bit encryption.
 Additionally, many browsers display a secured lock symbol to indicate a secure connection.
 Emails that you may send to us outside our online banking service may not be secure unless we advise you that security measures will be in place prior to your transmitting the information.
 For that reason, we ask that you do not send confidential information such as social security or account numbers to us through an unsecured email.

-For clients, when you log in to Internet Banking the Secure Socket Layer (SSL) protocol is used to establish a secure and encrypted session with our service providers.
+For members, when you log in to Internet Banking the Secure Socket Layer (SSL) protocol is used to establish a secure and encrypted session with our service providers.
 This encryption is designed to ensure the privacy and integrity of the information exchanged.
 You can tell whether your browser is in secure mode by looking for the secured lock symbol on your browser window.
 To obtain details about the encryption, position your mouse over a blank area of your screen and right-click to select “properties” information about the page being viewed (Note: the title for “properties” will vary by browser).
 The properties or page information section will indicate the encryption strength being used to view the secure page.

 We have implemented multifactor and multilayer authentication, in addition to online banking user security, which requires multiple pieces of information to validate identity while ensuring compliance with regulatory requirements and Federal Financial recommendations.
 Multifactor Authentication automatically monitors accounts for unusual activity based on account history and requires customers to verify their identity by answering pre-selected challenge questions.
-Token solutions for online banking provide hacker-resistant multi-factor authentication protection for online transactions.
-Based on time-synchronization technology, this authentication device solution generates a simple, one-time authentication code that changes at the push of a button.
-Clients are thus able to access their account online by entering the token code following their existing login credentials – resulting in a unique, one-time-use passcode that positively authenticates the client and only permits access to online banking if the code is validated.

 CHANGES TO THE ONLINE PRIVACY AND SECURITY POLICY